bhrigu123/classifier/README.md

 ##Options
 `classifier -[option] [args list] [FolderName]`
 ## -s
+Classify specific files.
-Classify and move all file extensions, given in the args list, in the current directory into the Folder Name
+Move all file extensions, given in the args list, in the current directory into the Folder Name

 ###Example
 `classifier -s .py .pyc "Python Files"`